greysoft/slf4j-stdio/README.txt

-slf4j-logstdio is a logging framework that prints all logs to standard-output (ie. the console) and more specifically it is an SLF4J adapter library.
+slf4j-logstdio is a logging framework that prints all logs to standard-output (ie. the console) and more specifically it is an SLF4J logger.
 That means you do not call slf4j-logstdio directly, but so long as you have it on your classpath, any logging calls to the SLF4J facade will get transparently routed to slf4j-logstdio.

 So why do we need yet another SLF4J-based logger?

-1) slf4j-logstdio does not require any configuration files, and is entirely driven from the environment, which can make it easier to control.
+1) slf4j-logstdio does not require any configuration files, and is entirely driven from the environment, which can make it easier to control, especially in a dockerised environment.

-2) slf4j-logstdio allows you to log thread IDs, something which the other frameworks resolutely refuse to do, and which can be invaluable for debugging multi-threaded applications, ie. just about any modern real-world application.

-3) slf4j-logstdio allows you to output the logs in JSON format, if you like that sort of thing.
+2) slf4j-logstdio allows you to output the logs in JSON format, if you like that sort of thing.

+3) Developer-friendly touches, such as slf4j-logstdio automatically logs thread IDs via the default format, something which other frameworks force you to do manually on every single logging call, which can be invaluable for debugging real-world applications.

+4) Test aids, such as providing an API to capture logs and verify them in your build tests.
+See LoggerAdapterTest.testListeners() for an illustration of how to capture logging calls.

 Build
 -------